StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 See [Uninstalling StackPacks](../../stackpacks/about-stackpacks.md#install-or-uninstall-a-stackpack) for more information.

 {% hint style="warning" %}
-When uninstalling StackPacks, the version of StackState prior to the upgrade must be used since this version can contain different installation logic from the new StackPack version.
+When uninstalling StackPacks, use the version of StackState prior to the upgrade since this version can contain different installation logic from the new StackPack version.
 {% endhint %}

 ### Upgrade StackState